 - Preheat the oven to 350 degrees.
-Line two baking sheets with parchment paper and set aside.
+Line two baking sheets with parchment paper or silicone baking mats and set aside.

-- In a large bowl, mix together the oats, almond meal, cinnamon, allspice, salt, xylitol, baking soda, and baking powder until they are well-combined.
+- In a large bowl, whisk together the oats, almond meal, cinnamon, allspice, salt, monk fruit sweetener, baking soda, and baking powder until they are well-combined.

-- Drop by the scant 1/4 cup onto the baking sheets and bake in the preheated oven for 14-18 minutes, until the edges are set.
+- Drop by the scant 1/4 cup onto the baking sheets, and press down with your hands to form a cookie shape.
+Bake in the preheated oven for 14-18 minutes, until the edges are set.

 - With a large spatula, carefully transfer the cookies to a wire rack.
 Allow to cool completely before eating.